 The largest of Miniature Horses can be no more than 38 inches tall, while another division exists for those 34 inches and under.
 They are measured to the last hair of the mane, rather than the highest point of the withers.
 Many breeders maintain that the Miniature Horse is a perfect, tiny horse, rather than a tiny pony, but the proportions are most often that of a tiny pony.
 What is not desirable is the look of a misshapen horse.
 Large heads and short legs are considered a defect.

 Minis can be any solid color, Pinto or Appaloosa.
 Practically unheard of generally, such a short time ago, the history of today's Miniature Horse is highly interesting. and now that horses in miniature have become a global fascination, serious breeders are producing an endearing mini, affectionate, willing, and conformationally sound as well.

 The Miniature Horse today gives the impression of strength, agility, and alert intelligence.
 They are used as pleasure animals and beloved companions, guide animals for the handicapped, and are competitively shown in driving, in hand, and hunter in hand classes in shows and in harness racing.

 Photo at the top of the page ©Jolene Bertrand Avalon Photography

 Article © HorseShowCentral.com.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other HSC pages that offer information about Miniatures: horses, stables, associations and more.
+Other HSC pages that offer information about Miniatures: horses, stables, shows, event calendar, associations and more.